'We can do this’: Biden unveils pro-vaccine TV ads, network of grass-roots leaders to push shots

-Meanwhile, it is introducing a grassroots network of local leaders and prominent figures who are set to encourage shots, drawing on research that trusted voices are best able to win over vaccine-hesitant Americans.
-Vice President Kamala Harris and Surgeon General Vivek Murthy will hold a virtual meeting on Thursday morning with members of the network, billed as the “Covid-19 Community Corps,” to kick-off the new campaign.
+Meanwhile, it is introducing a grass-roots network of local leaders and prominent figures who are set to encourage shots, drawing on research that trusted voices are best able to win over vaccine-hesitant Americans.
+Vice President Harris and Surgeon General Vivek H. Murthy will hold a virtual meeting on Thursday morning with members of the network, billed as the “Covid-19 Community Corps,” to kick off the new campaign.

 The network includes more than 275 member organizations, a diverse mix of advocacy organizations, sports leagues, faith leaders and other prominent voices.
 Participants include the American Medical Association, the NAACP, the National Association of Evangelicals and the NFL.
 The effort was first detailed by Politico.